ChrisKeyber/Collections/README.md

 7/3/2022:

-Solve major bugs, A folder will be created in the same directory for more info for the release : https://bit.ly/3vLCahS
+Solve major bugs, A folder will be created in the same directory for more info check for the release : https://bit.ly/3vLCahS

 Minor bugs: Choice validate completed, for more info see upper